mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

   }
 }
 ```
-How many have totality between 3 and 5 minutes?
+How many have totality minutes between 3 and 5?
 ```json
 GET shakespeare/_search
 {